-Coeliac disease is a permanent, autoimmune disorder caused by an intolerance to gluten which is found in wheat, barley, rye and oats.
+Coeliac disease is a permanent, autoimmune disorder caused by a reaction to gluten which is found in wheat, barley, rye and oats.

-Coeliac disease (pronounced see-lee-ak) is a permanent intestinal intolerance to dietary gluten.
-In coeliac disease the cells lining the small bowel (intestine)
+Coeliac disease (pronounced see-lee-ak) is a permanent intestinal reaction to dietary gluten.
+In coeliac disease the cells lining the small bowel

 Coeliac disease is hereditary, however both genetic and environmental factors play important roles in coeliac disease.